-RS MITIGATION MEASURES hat meet the criteria below must h mitigation measures to address lity problems.
+TRIGGERS MITIGATION MEASURES Projects that meet the criteria below must go through mitigation measures to address compatibility problems.
 List of potential measure to mitigate issues of compatibility.
-The list is not exhaustive - developers are encouraged to propose their own solutions. stent with the Roadway Compatibility n the following page. e daily traffic substantially exceeds that ing, adjacent uses.
+The list is not exhaustive - developers are encouraged to propose their own solutions.
+Inconsistent with the Roadway Compatibility Chart on the following page.
 Coordinate with the City to construct improvements necessary to mitigate the project's impact on the subject street or intersection.
 Enter into a development agreement with the City to jointly upgrade intersections or networks over time.
+Average daily traffic substantially exceeds that of existing, adjacent uses.
 Utilize site designs, building groupings, and site features that accommodate and encourage the use of transportation alternatives, including pedestrian, bicycle, and public transportation.
 Examples of techniques include continuous walkways from public sidewalks, transit stops, and multi-use paths and trails to building entrances; use of durable surface materials to define pedestrian routes and crossings; and visible and convenient bicycle parking facilities.
 Increase the connectivity of the street network to reduce reliance on single routes for access.
 Design connections to avoid channeling traffic generated by higher-intensity uses onto Neighborhood streets except as part of comprehensively planned, mixed-use projects.
 Provide means of access to residential areas that avoids requiring residents to use Arterial streets for short-distance trips.
 Connect buildings on the site with internal streets and drives, and pedestrian connections and pathways to prevent unnecessary local traffic in adjacent areas.
 Make maximum use of internal cross-easements and shared access points between or within individual projects.
+Use traffic calming techniques to reduce speeds between adjacent properties.